davechurchill/COMP4300_Project/Project Specification/README.md

   - [ ] Sound Effects
   - [ ] Game Difficulty - Normal, Easy (deal 2x, take 0.5x damage), Hard (deal 0.5x, take 2x damage)
   - [ ] Rebind main gameplay scene keys – for example moving left / right, jump, shoot, etc
+- [ ] Assets
+  - [ ] You cannot use any assets that were given out in the course (levels / animations / music)
+  - [ ] You do not have to create assets from scratch, you can obtain them online
+  - [ ] If you obtained assets online, please cite the sources of the assets
 - [ ] Extras
   - [ ] 10% of the mark of the project is reserved for extra / new mechanics not specifically listed here.
   - Our Game's Extras: